VoodooHillbilly/downright-excessive-renaming-project/README.md

 ## **Compatibility**

-[Heritage UI](https://www.nexusmods.com/hitman3/mods/323): Mostly Compatible HUI’s naming option includes a number of items in DERP also renames.
+[Heritage UI](https://www.nexusmods.com/hitman3/mods/323): Mostly Compatible.
+HUI’s naming option includes a number of items in DERP also renames.
 So I’ve set DERP to load after Heritage UI to allow the individual options in DERP to take effect.

-[The Great Big Localisation Revamp](https://www.nexusmods.com/hitman3/mods/549): Mostly Compatible Some of the new item names required referring to another renamed item in the descriptions.
+[The Great Big Localisation Revamp](https://www.nexusmods.com/hitman3/mods/549): Mostly Compatible.
+Some of the new item names required referring to another renamed item in the descriptions.
 I’ve set DERP to load after TGBLR to allow the individual options in DERP to take effect.

 **Disclaimer and Warranty**